-I don’t have to tell most of you garage gym and affiliate owners where to get durable flooring for not a lot of cash.
+I do not have to tell most of you garage gym and CrossFit affiliate & gym owners where to get durable rubber flooring for not a lot of cash.
 That’s right, horse stall mats!
-Stall mats are easily your most affordable option for gym flooring; flooring that you’ll never have to replace, mind you.
+Stall mats are easily your most affordable option for gym flooring; flooring that you’ll never have to replace or service, mind you.

 At $1.66 a square foot, stall mats are a steal.
 They’re ¾” thick, super dense, laser cut, and sold in 4’x6′ sheets for only $40 each (Tractor Supply Co.).
-They are also relatively easy to acquire in person being that you are usually not very far from a TSC in this country.
-That means no shipping.
+They are also relatively easy to acquire in person being that you are usually not very far from a TSC in this country – which means no shipping.
 You do not want to pay for shipping on these at 100 pounds per mat.

-You’ve got two options when you get home with new mats.
+You’ve got two options when you get home with your new mats.
 You can throw them down where you want them and be done with it (like in the image above) or you can find a way to secure them to the foundation.
-Either way you’ve got cheap, durable flooring.
-However, as many of you already know, if you don’t secure them somehow you will spend a lot of time kicking and nudging them back into position.
-They slip and slide a little bit each time you perform any movement that ends with you or that loaded bar forcefully landing on the mats; snatching, power cleans, jumping, and so forth.
+Either way, you’ve got cheap, durable flooring.
+However; as many of you already know; if you do not secure them somehow you will spend a lot of time kicking and nudging them back into position.
+They will slip and slide around each time you perform any movement that ends with you or that loaded bar forcefully landing on the mats; snatching, power cleans, jumping, and so forth.

-I’m OCD when it comes to things like this, so I wasn’t having that sliding around business.
+I am OCD when it comes to things like this, so I wasn’t having that sliding around business.
 In this article I’ll show you how I secured my mats to prevent any movement whatsoever.
-I’ll also offer a couple alternatives to what I’m doing.
+I’ll also offer a couple alternatives to what I’ve done.
 Finally, I’ll show you which method I use to cut my mats to fit the spaces and gaps left by my poor initial planning.